 Check the newspaper website Delpher for newspaper articles.
 Births, marriages, and deaths were always announced by the municipality in the newspaper, though very short.
 Family announcements in newspapers may have more information. - Personal record cards

-For people who died in the Netherlands after 1938, you can order a personal record card. - Address books and phone books
+For people who died in the Netherlands after 1938, you can order a personal record card.
+The card of the head of household may list children. - Address books and phone books

 Address books and phone books can often be found in libraries or archives in the region.
 Some of them are available online.
 The 1915 phone book and 1950 phone book are online for the whole country.
-You can also search the current phone book. - Published genealogies
+Ancestry ($) has an index of phone books for 1997, 2001, 2002, 2003, 2005 and 2011.
+You can also search the current phone book but few people choose to be listed anymore. - Graves

 Some published genealogies, especially those written before the modern privacy laws, may include information on recent generations.
 You can check the “Genealogisch Repertorium” at the Central Bureau for Genealogy’s library website to see what books have been published about the family name you’re researching. - Request access to records that aren’t public yet